hilverd/glossary-page-template/README.md

 ## Limitations

-* At the moment the template only supports plain text definitions consisting of a single (possibly long) paragraph for each definition.
 * The integrated editor UI is meant to be run and used by a single local user only.
 It is not designed to be exposed to untrusted users.